 Historic Harrison Hotel

-A small sign in downtown Raleigh marks the spot where one of the oldest buildings in Raleigh once stood.
-Built in the mid 1840s and demolished in 1948,hosted politicians, lawyers, and soldiers.
+A small sign in downtown Raleigh, MS marks the spot where one of the oldest buildings in Raleigh once stood.
+Built in the mid-1840s and demolished in 1948,hosted politicians, lawyers, and soldiers.
 It’s most famous visitor was Jefferson Davis who gave a speech and dined at the hotel in 1851.

 Tullos Park on Highway 18 displays a retired war tank.
 The playground needs some maintenance, but my kids still love climbing on the tank and playing hide and seek around the hills and bushes.
 And, there’s a nice pavilion with a huge grill that provides shade over several picnic tables.